wayneashleyberry/awesome-podcasts/readme.md

 #### History

 * [Dan Carlin's Hardcore History](http://www.dancarlin.com/hardcore-history-series/) - In "Hardcore History" journalist and broadcaster Dan Carlin takes his "Martian", unorthodox way of thinking and applies it to the past.

+#### Media

+* [The Incomparable](https://www.theincomparable.com/theincomparable/) - The Incomparable is a weekly dive into geeky media we love, including movies, books, TV, comics, and more, featuring a rotating panel of guests and hosted by Jason Snell.

 #### Microsoft